IsmaelZaidi/AskNow/docs/design-document/Design document Draft.md

 The experts for this research consist of peers of the study Computer Science and Engineering attending the Delft University of Technology.
 For this evaluation we will be working with 6 evaluators in total.
 These are not novice people and their expertise is expected to be on the same level as a first-year computer science student.
 This means that they can give valuable insights, relevant feedback and further improvements where needed.
 ##### Procedure

 For the procedure we will provide all the evaluators with a working application.
 The way the evaluations will be held will be as following.
 The evaluator gets in a discord call with one of the project team members.
 Here the team member will explain the steps that the evaluator will take.
 Once explained all the freedom will be with the evaluator on how to interact with the program.
 The evaluator will go from creating a room to joining a room and asking / deleting questions.
 Furthermore they will also look and all the views and use all the functionality.
 In the end, they will perform the final task which is closing a lecture.
-During the evaluation they will be asked to categorize their findings in the ten heuristics questionnaire that we provide.
+During the evaluation they will be asked to categorize their findings (issues) in the ten heuristics questionnaire that we provide.
 The ten usability heuristics are the same as those defined by Jakob Nielsen (1994).
 The questionnaire contains the ten usability heuristics and for each heuristic there is a scale of agreement.
 The evaluator will indicate how well the project adheres to that heuristic.
 At the end of the questionnaire the evaluator has the opportunity to give additional feedback.

 #### Measures

 The evaluators will have filled in a questionnaire with the issues they found, additional feedback and also how well we follow the heuristic values.
-Next once we have collected all the evaluations, the issues will be put inside a table together with the frequency in which the issue would occur.
+So for every evaluator we have a pdf file containing their scaling of agreement for the heuristic values and also their feedback in text format.
+Next once we have collected all the evaluations, the issues that they found will be put inside a table together with the frequency in which these issues would occur.
 Additionally, we will also provide a severity of the issue ourselves.
 Meaning we can categorize the issues not only for their frequency but also for their severity.
 This gives a good indication on how critical an issue is.
 In addition we will also provide a bar graph which visually shows how well the heuristic values are implemented.
 In a nutshell all the issues will be put inside a table together with their frequency and severity and the heuristic values will be shown as a bar graph.
 #### Results

 We gave the evaluators the following questionnaire **add questionnaire**.
 All the evaluators filled this questionnaire and gave additional feedback.
-The results of the questionnaire will be displayed as a bar graph and the feed back will be put inside a frequency / severity table.
+The results of the questionnaire will be displayed as a bar graph and the feedback will be put inside a frequency / severity table.

 **questionnaire results**